-Mandatory practicum health and safety requirements must be completed by students prior to student field/clinical placements.
+Mandatory practicum document requirements must be completed by students prior to student field/clinical placements.
 Successful placement completion is required for students to progress to program completion.
 To qualify for field/clinical placement learning experiences, students must present the following by the deadline indicated on the practicum package which will be distributed in class at the end of year one:

 - TB Testing: evidence of current 2-step or previous 2-step + current 1-step if more than one year has passed since 2-step testing.